Nas-7-ser/InteractiveRobot/README.md

 	•	partition_1.dat: Contains edges within the second partition (1), formatted in the same manner as TrainSet.dat.
 This file captures the internal connectivity of the second partition.

 partition_1.dat : contains the rest of the partition thats gonna be split between the TestSet and the ValidationSet using the normal Algorithm (Fidducia-Mattheyes_Test_Validation.py)

+# In short :
+The Graph.py reads the csv files and process them in order to simplify the application of the algorithm, there are two versions slightly different the first is to do the partition with preset number of nodes 1000 goes to TrainSet and the remainder (partition 1) is processed by the second randomised version of the algorithm and it saves the two partitions in TestSet and ValidationSet